ethannbui/The-Bar-and-Grill-case-study/README.md

 # The Bar & Grill Scalability Case Study (2025)

-A consulting-style analysis of The Bar & Grill, a fictional multi-unit restaurant brand, focused on making operations and finance more scalable as the company expands.
-The case highlights common challenges in growing restaurant organizations and asks for recommendations across financial, operational, technological, and legal areas.
+As a participant of the Restaurant365 competition, I analyzed a fictional fast-growing restaurant group (The Bar & Grill) and developed practical recommendations to scale operations and financial processes, covering finance, operations, technology, and legal considerations.

 **Business Context**